bbc/tams/docs/adr/0045-flow-init-segments.md

 As with Option 5, but with the init segment embedded in the Object file itself, rather than as a property against the Object.
 This would make each Object entirely independently decodable, maintaining this important property of TAMS.
-It is unclear how well players/decoders would support this workflow which is more akin to a playlist of multiple fMP4 files, than a manifest.
+Relevant formats have a concept of "self-initialising" media segments.
+But these are, in at least some formats, explicitly not allowed for segmented media such as is used in TAMS.
+And are only permitted for playlist-style use cases where a media segment is used to contain a full file.

 * Good, because it doesn't require format-specific Flow parameters
 * Good, because it re-uses existing patterns/mechanisms
 * Good, because it requires no changes to the API specification
-* Neutral, because it allows for different init segments for different parts of the Flow
+* Good, because it allows for different init segments for different parts of the Flow
-  * Note: It is not clear we have a real use case for this as a new init segment likely means a change to the technical parameters, which requires a new Flow in TAMS
-  * It is unclear if such a workflow would be supported by players/decoders as standard
+  * Relevant formats support multiple init-segments via features such as "multi-Period" manifests
+  * Some relevant formats may use init segments to signal minor changes to encoding parameters
-* Bad, because extensions such as C2PA metadata may need to be re-created on ingest due to the sequence of init and media segments changing
+* Bad, because media using extensions such as C2PA metadata may need to be re-encoded/re-packaged on ingest due to the sequence of init and media segments changing
-* Bad, because it will result in a significant increase in the size of Objects, which makes up a large proportion of data stored in TAMS
+* Bad, because it will result in an increase in the size of Objects, which makes up a large proportion of data stored in TAMS
+  * Such an increase is likely to be minor for individual Objects, but significant in larger deployments with relatively small Segment sizes
+  * Note: This point is in comparison to the other Options in the ADR, rather than to the current situation in the TAMS ecosystem where equivalent metadata is already stored in Objects
+* Bad, because this approach may result in un-needed overheads or even interrupted playback in some player implementations
+  * Some relevant implementations of player technologies, such as Media Source Extensions, are known to re-initialise decoders on (superfluous) new init segments which may result in disruption to playback

 ### Option 9: Do not add support for init segments